History of Kuwait: Mesopotamia

-Ancient Iran

 During the Achaemenid period (c.
 550‒330 BC), the bay of Kuwait was repopulated.
 Failaka was under the control of the Achaemenid Empire as evidenced by the archaeological discovery of Achaemenid strata.
 There are Aramaic inscriptions that testify Achaemenid presence.

 In 127 BC, Kuwait was part of the Parthian Empire and the kingdom of Characene was established around Teredon in present-day Kuwait.
 Characene was centered in the region encompassing southern Mesopotamia, Characene coins were discovered in Akkaz, Umm an Namil, and Failaka.
 A busy Parthian era Characene commercial station existed in Kuwait.

 The earliest recorded mention of Kuwait was in 150 AD in the geographical treatise Geography by Greek scholar Ptolemy.
 Ptolemy mentioned the Bay of Kuwait as Hieros Kolpos (Sacer Sinus in the Latin versions).

 In 224 AD, Kuwait became part of the Sassanid Empire.
 At the time of the Sassanid Empire, Kuwait was known as Meshan, which was an alternative name of the kingdom of Characene.

 Late Sassanian settlements were discovered in Failaka.

 Akkaz was a Partho-Sassanian site; the Sassanid religion's tower of silence was discovered in northern Akkaz.

 In Bubiyan, there is archaeological evidence of Sassanian periods of human presence as evidenced by the recent discovery of torpedo-jar pottery sherds on several prominent beach ridges.

 In 636 AD, the Battle of Chains between the Sassanid Empire and Rashidun Caliphate was fought in Kuwait near Kazma.
 At the time, Kuwait was under the control of the Sassanid Empire.
 The Battle of Chains was the first battle of the Rashidun Caliphate in which the Muslim army sought to extend its frontiers.

-Early to late Islamic era

 As a result of Rashidun victory in 636 AD, the bay of Kuwait was home to the city of Kazma (also known as "Kadhima" or "Kāzimah") in the early Islamic era.
 Medieval Arabic sources contain multiple references to the bay of Kuwait in the early Islamic period.
 The city functioned as a trade port and resting place for pilgrims on their way from Iraq to Hejaz.
 The city was controlled by the kingdom of Al-Hirah in Iraq.
 In the early Islamic period, the bay of Kuwait was known for being a fertile area.

-The Kuwaiti city of Kazma was a stop for caravans coming from Persia and Mesopotamia en route to the Arabian Peninsula.
-The poet Al-Farazdaq was born in the Kuwaiti city of Kazma.
+Kazma was mainly a stop for caravans coming from Persia and Mesopotamia en route to the Arabian Peninsula.
+The poet Al-Farazdaq was born in Kazma.
 Al-Farazdaq is recognized as one of the greatest classical poets of the Arabs.

 Early to late Islamic settlements were discovered in Subiya, Akkaz, Kharaib al-Dasht, Umm al-Aish, Al-Rawdatain, Al Qusur, Umm an Namil, Miskan, and Kuwait's side of Wadi al-Batin.

 There is archaeological evidence of early Islamic periods of human presence in Bubiyan.